nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 | <img src="images/userGuide/icons/medical-tags.png" width="20"/>  | Medical Qualifications |

 For more information about what they represent, refer to the [Fields](#fields) section.

-### Terminology

-The following terms are commonly used in this guide.

-#### Duplicate Entry
-* Person (Elderly and Volunteers)
-  * Two persons having the same [NRIC](#nric) are considered the same person and therefore a duplicate entry in FriendlyLink, and is not allowed.
-  * The same person in FriendlyLink cannot be both an elderly and a volunteer at the same time.
-* Pair
-  * Two pairs having the same elderly and volunteer are considered a duplicate entry in FriendlyLink, and is not allowed.

 [Back to top](#table-of-contents)